robby-robby/hey.py/README.md

 - `--convos_with_files`: List convos with files
 - `--recent`: Output the most recent prompt read from the convo file
 - `--info`: convo, config, and prompts directory
-- `--trim TRIM`: Trim the first <n> responses from the convo when fetching the next prompt
+- `--trim TRIM`: Trim the first TRIM responses from the convo when fetching the next prompt
 - `--new`: Create new conversation/convo
 - `--retry`: Retry the last prompt
 - `--init`: Init the last prompt